Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Anyone with 285/60R18 on stock wheels who can confirm, if there are any instances of wheels touching any components.
 I am supposed to change the tyres of mine to 285/60R18 Maxxis Bravo 980s this weekend for my new Petrol AT 4WD.

-Altocumulus is offline (3) Thanks
+Altocumulus is online now (3) Thanks

 Old 17th August 2023, 16:35 #4692